sybrew/the-seo-framework/readme.txt

 		* A PHP notice and unintentionally false-esque return value when the post ID is 0, or when the post ID is excluded, in method `is_post_included_in_sitemap()`.
 		* A PHP warning is no longer omitted caused by a referencing parameter in `\The_SEO_Framework\_bbpress_filter_do_adjust_query()`.
 		* The SEO Bar can now read filters applied to titles.
+		* When a custom social image goes missing, no PHP notices (regarding uncountable) will be emitted when their dimensions are calculated anymore.
 	* **Class notes:**
 		 * **Added:**
 		 	* `\The_SEO_Framework\Silencer`, called when `\The_SEO_Framework\Load` is blocked from loading in filters.